 9'500 students and trainees, the management and teaching staff of all 7 VET providers and 180 private sector companies are direct beneficiaries of the project.

 - 7‘576 young people (63% of the target) access improved VSD offers (IT-based, innovative and attractive, demand-oriented and gender-sensitive) in Tourism & Hospitality, Smart Construction, Textile and ICT branches, in the Shkodra, Lezha, Tirana, Berat and Vlora regions.

 - 336 companies have signed Memorandums of Understanding with selected VSD providers, offering apprenticeships for students, co-financing VSD financially or in-kind and participating in VET network and curricula development.

 - Out of these, 325 companies provide apprenticeships for 781 students.

 - Companies sponsored VSD providers financially or in-kind.
 Estimated sponsorship value is 520 000 CHF.

 - Career guidance and job-finding services are offered in 7 VET providers.
 The services include career centres, work-based learning schemes, demand-based short-term courses, personalized development plans and graduate tracing system.

 - Schools are modernised with virtual learning and school management platforms and investment in IT equipment.
 Infrastructure is made more attractive, with improved learning and recreational spaces.

-- More girls are enrolled in VET programs with economic prospective such as ICT.
-Among newly registered students, share of female increased to 18.6%.
+- More girls are enrolled in VET programs with economic prospective.
+Among newly registered students in 2018-2019 academic year, share of female reached 16.6%.